Rohitnegi51/Streamify/README.md

 ### 🙏 Credits & Inspiration
 Inspired by Codesistency YouTube channel — I learned a lot from their tutorial and then customized & extended it for my project.

 ---

-### 🏃 Usage
-On Home Page → see your friends + recommended users.

-Send friend requests to new users.

-Notifications Page → see pending requests & new accepted friends.

-Chat or call one-on-one with connected friends.

----

-### 🎨 Styling
-Built with Tailwind CSS for fast utility-first styling.

-Used DaisyUI for clean, elegant components.

-Fully responsive for mobile & desktop.

----